Tareqmohamed/my_own_prj/README.md

 - Jenkins installed and configured with necessary plugins (e.g., GitHub, Docker)
 - Docker installed on the build machine
 - Kubernetes cluster set up and configured
+- Argo CD installed and configured in the Kubernetes cluster
 - Ansible installed on the deployment machine
 - GitHub repository for triggering webhooks